Welcome to the Sea Girt Police Department

 You may access the online reporting tool here.

 Please be advised, there may be a delay in the report being received by officers.
 If you need immediate assistance, call (732) 449-7300.

 Body Cameras Deployed

-The Sea Girt Police Department has deployed body camera on most of our uniformed officer.
+The Sea Girt Police Department has deployed body cameras on most of our uniformed officers.
 Click here to read more about our body camera program.

 Please read press release from U.S. Federal Trade Commission below for information regarding any funds lost by scams utilizing Western Union from January 1,2004 through January 19,2017 The Federal Trade Commission is alerting consumers who lost money to scammers...